You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

-I strongly recommend to have a rent agreement in place if you are paying rent to your wife or parents as it helps prove the landlord-tenant relationship.
+I strongly recommend having a rent agreement in place if you are paying rent to your wife or parents as it helps prove the landlord-tenant relationship.

-In case of renting with other friends like a shared flat, I recommend to have rent agreement to clearly show the amount of rent shared between tenants.
+In case of renting with other friends like a shared flat, I recommend having a rent agreement to clearly show the amount of rent shared between tenants.

 HRA Fake Rent Receipts Punishment